Townsville: World War II

 At the beginning of 1942, Townsville had 30,000 inhabitants and between 5,000 and 7,000 of them voluntarily evacuated to other places.
-During the Second World War, the city was host to more than 50,000, and Townsville Naval Section Base.
+During World War II, the city was host to more than 50,000, and Townsville Naval Section Base.
 American and Australian troops and air crew were stationed here, and Townsville became a major staging point for battles in the South West Pacific.
 A large United States Armed Forces contingent supported the war effort from seven airfields and other bases around the city and in the region.
 Many buildings, schools and 177 private houses were commandeered for use by the military.
 Slit trenches were dug in many places, and 18 concrete air-raid shelters were built, six of them in Flinders Street.
 The first bombing raid on Rabaul, in Papua New Guinea, on 23 February 1942 was carried out by six B-17s based near Townsville.

 Some of the units based in Townsville were: